lukebranch/odoo/doc/reference/guidelines.rst

 - **[MERGE]** for merge commits (only for forward/back-port)
 - **[CLA]** for signing the Odoo Individual Contributor License

-Then, in the message itself, specify the part of the code impacted by your changes (module name, lib, transversal object, ...) and a 'subject' of the changes.
+Then, in the message itself, specify the part of the code impacted by your changes (module name, lib, transversal object...) and a 'subject' of the changes.
 After a blank line, you can add a longer description explaining your modifications.

-- Always put meaningful commit message: commit message should be self explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
+- Always put meaningful commit message: commit message should be self-explanatory (long enough) including the name of the module that has been changed and the reason behind that change.
 Do not use single words like "bugfix" or "improvements".

 - Avoid commit which simultaneously impact lots of modules.
-Try to split into different commits where impacted modules are different (It will be helpful when we are going to revert that module separately).
+Try to split them into different commits where impacted modules are different (It will be helpful when we are going to revert that module separately).